Close

 1. Plaintiff Jennifer Taskey resides in Baltimore City, Maryland.

-2. Defendant, Regina Henderson is a newly licensed therapist with an office in Baltimore City, Maryland.
+2. Defendant Regina Henderson is a newly licensed therapist who operates a private counseling practice in Baltimore City, Maryland.

-4. The Defendant was paid $250 an hour to provide martial and individual counseling to the Plaintiff and her husband.
+4. Defendant was paid $250 per hour to provide professional therapy services to address issues within the Plaintiff’s marriage and her personal struggles.

-8. On July 12, 2020, Mr. Tasky left the family home at 10:30 p.m. to “clear his head.”
-He drove to the Defendant’s office where they had sex on the same sofa in which she provided counseling to the Plaintiff and Mr. Tasky.
+8. On July 12, 2023, Mr. Taskey left the family home at 10:30 p.m., claiming he needed space to process their counseling sessions.
+He instead drove to the Defendant’s office, where they engaged in sexual intercourse on the same sofa used for counseling sessions with both Plaintiff and her husband.

-10. Based on information and belief, Mr. Tasky is now living with the Defendant.
+11. Based on information and belief, Mr. Taskey has since left the marital home and is living with the Defendant.

 WHEREFORE, Plaintiff demands judgment against Regina Henderson in excess of Seventy-Five Thousand Dollars ($75,000) in compensatory and punitive damages, plus interest and costs of this action.